sap-tutorials/Tutorials/tutorials/appstudio-fioriapps-mta-build-deploy/appstudio-fioriapps-mta-build-deploy.md

     <!-- border -->![Command Palette-Login to CF](BAS-CF-Login-2-.png)

 3. A **Cloud Foundry Sign In** tab opens in SAP Business Application Studio.
-Select the API endpoint, provide your credentials, and click **Sign in**.
+Select the API endpoint, provide your credentials (email and password), and click **Sign in**.
 If you don't know your API endpoint open the SAP Business Technology Platform Cockpit and navigate to your subaccount.
 Click on Overview on the left and you can see the URL of the API endpoint under "Cloud Foundry Environment".

     <!-- border -->![Cloud Foundry Login dialog](BAS-CF-Login-3-.png)